-fixedlevel,realmaxlevel,dynamiclevel,inicdynlevel,depthnodes

-Trees in GPLAB may be subject to a set of restrictions on depth or size (number of nodes), by setting appropriate parameters.
-These restrictions are meant to avoid bloat, a phenomenon consisting of an excessive code growth without the corresponding improvement in fitness.
-The standard way of avoiding bloat is by setting a maximum depth on trees being evolved - whenever a genetic operator produces a tree that breaks this limit, one of its parents enters the new population instead [8].
+fixedlevel, dynamiclevel, realmaxlevel, inicdynlevel, depthnodes, veryheavy the corresponding improvement in fitness.
+The standard way of avoiding bloat is by setting a maximum depth on trees being evolved - whenever a genetic operator produces a tree that breaks this limit, one of its parents enters the new population instead [9].